A concrete block rocket stove is easy to make. Consider this method when you’re ready to learn build a rocket stove for outdoor cooking.

-Step 1: If you do not have a flat cement surface to build the stove on, you may need a couple of pavers to serve as a base, which is what is shown here.
+Step 1: If you do not have a flat cement surface to build a rocket stove on, you may need a couple of pavers to serve as a base for the concrete blocks.
+That is what is shown above.

-Step 2: Place one cinder block horizontally and another one vertically in front of it.
-I’ve seen other guides that put the horizontal block rotated the other direction, with the holes going from side to side, but you get a deeper fire box by doing it this way.
+Step 2: Place one concrete block horizontally and another one vertically in front of it.
+I’ve seen other guides that put the horizontal block rotated the other direction, with the holes going from side to side.
+You’ll get a deeper fire box by doing it this way.
 Try both ways to see what works best for you.

-Step 3: If you have an H block, place it on top of the horizontal cinder block.
+Step 3: If you have an H block, place it on top of the horizontal concrete block.
 We had trouble finding an H block, but 2 pavers and a brick worked just fine.

-Step 4: Place the last cinder block on top of the H block (or pavers and brick).
-Once you have the stove lit you will put the grill, grate or old burner on top of the stove as needed for a cooking surface.
+Step 4: Place the last concrete block on top of the H block (or pavers and brick).
+Once you have the rocket stove lit, put a grill, grate or old burner on top of the stove as needed for a cooking surface.

 It’s important to get the fire chamber lit and going well before adding more fuel.
 Fill the first hole in the top with newspaper, cardboard, very small (dry) kindling, and any fire starting material you may have.
 Light it, and keep adding small kindling until the fire is going really well.

 Then feed small split logs into the hole on the front of the stove.
 These can be about the size that is usually regarded as kindling for a regular fire.
-Add two or so at a time, and every so often push them in a bit so that they continue to burn.
+Add two or so at a time.
+Every so often, push them in a bit so that they continue to burn.